git-saif/Laravel_CRUD-Notes/CRUD-9 (Sub-Sub-Category).md

         'crud-9' => Crud9Controller::class,  // Sub-Sub-Category
     ]);
-    // Ajax endpoint to get subcategories for a category Route::get('crud-9/subcategories/{category}', [Crud9Controller::class, 'getSubcategories'])
+    // Ajax route to get subcategories for a category [This route use only when we use ajax rendering system] Route::get('crud-9/subcategories/{category}', [Crud9Controller::class, 'getSubcategories'])
         ->name('crud-9.subcategories');
 });